Blog

 Independence and flexibility

-Medical coworking spaces can be booked on-demand, as needed, with a very little upfront cost.
+Medical coworking spaces can be booked on-demand, as needed, with very little upfront cost.
 They are also not attached to an institution, which can be very appealing to some practitioners.

 This gives practitioners a lot of freedom and independence in how and when they see patients, and the ability to do so in a way that works for them.